 Contraindications and Cautions

 Statins are not recommended if you have certain preexisting conditions.
-Take caution if you are pregnant or breast feeding, suffer from alcoholism, coronary artery disease, liver or kidney impairment, hypothyroidism, hypotension, myopathy, seizures or sepsis; or if you have had surgery, acute infection or trauma.
+Take caution if you are pregnant or breast feeding, have alcohol use disorder, coronary artery disease, liver or kidney impairment, hypothyroidism, hypotension, myopathy, seizures or sepsis; or if you have had surgery, acute infection or trauma.
 This is not an exhaustive list and only your doctor will know if prescribing statins is appropriate for your treatment plan.

 Side Effects and Drug Interactions